API security

 Enhanced security model

-In order to leverage APIs, application providers must declare the use of specific API functions in their application manifest file, and explicitly declare API functions used in child window options.
+In order to leverage secured APIs, application providers must declare the use of specific API functions in their application manifest file.
 This assists desktop owners to recognize API intent up-front.
-If an API function is not permitted by the organization or needs to be enabled for ease of application functionality, the desktop owner may define settings to block or allow use of the API function.
+If an API function is not permitted by the organization or needs to be enabled for ease of application functionality, the desktop owner can define settings to block or allow use of the API function.

 For versions of OpenFin prior to v20, if a desktop owner does not block an application’s use of a secured API, it is permitted.
 Starting in v20, if the desktop owner (or their delegate) does not explicitly allow a secured API for an application, it is blocked by default.